jverbosky/tic_tac_toe/README.md

 To run the game locally:

 1. Make sure that [Ruby](https://www.ruby-lang.org/en/documentation/installation/) is installed.
-2. Make sure that the [Sinatra](https://github.com/sinatra/sinatra) gem is installed.  *Note that the Sinatra gem will include other gems necessary to run the game locally, such as rack.*
+2. Make sure that the [Sinatra](https://github.com/sinatra/sinatra) gem is installed.  *Note that installing the Sinatra gem will install other gems necessary to run the game locally, such as rack.*
 3. Navigate to the directory which contains **app.rb** in a terminal (command prompt) session.
 4. Run the following command to launch the Sinatra web server: